huntbrooks85/WRAP/README.md

 * gaia_bp & gaia_bp_e: The bp band from Gaia and its uncertainties
 * gaia_rp & gaia_rp_e: The rp band from Gaia and its uncertainties
 * gaia_year: The calendar year from the Gaia archive
+* gaia_catalog: Provides the full name for which catalog the data is from
 * gaia_notes: The notes written in the Gaia by the user

  <p> VISTA: </p>